pragma-/Plang/README.md

     > "Hello!"[-2]
       o

+You can assign to the above notation to replace the character instead.

+    > "Hello!"[0] = "J"
+      Jello!

 #### Substring
 To extract a substring from a string, you can use the `..` range operator inside postfix `[]` array notation.

     > "Hello!"[1..4]
       ello

+You can assign to the above notation to replace the substring instead.

+    > "Good-bye!"[5..7] = "day"
+      Good-day!

 #### Regular expressions
 You may use regular expressions on strings with the `~=` operator.